cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_method_attributes.rst

 * **User groups**—the user groups, the members of which will be able choose this shipping method at checkout.

 * **Shipping service**—shipping services provided by the carrier.
 Carrier—the online service or a carrier API that will be used for rate calculation.
-The **Shipping service** setting is available only if **Rate calculation** is set to "Real-time (automatic)".
+The **Shipping service** setting is available only if **Rate calculation** is set to *Real-time (automatic)*.

 =========
 Configure
 =========

-This tab appears only if you have selected **Real-time rate calculation** on the **General** tab.
+This tab appears only if you have selected one of settings of *Real-time* rate calculation on the **General** tab.
 It means that the rates will be requested from a third-party service depending on the order data when a customer proceeds to checkout.

 Here you should specify the settings of the selected shipping service.
 Such settings vary depending on the shipping service provider.
 So, if you do not know how to configure it, please refer to the carrier’s help pages and :doc:`our documentation </user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/index>`.